Open Letter to My Priests – Seeking Spiritual Guidance.

 How do we amend the course of this raging cultural river of persecution and redirect it towards Saint Pope John Paul II’s vision of building a civilization of love?
 Culture, he says.
 Transforming culture.

-He says how.
+How?
 Only when holiness and culture are brought together can the transformation we are seeking begin.

 Building a civilization of love, in the immediacy, may in fact be saving civilization from annihilation.
 At present, there exists a wide divide between holiness and culture.
 Social unrest threatens to further separate the two beyond measure.